Special Astrophysical Observatory of the Russian Academy of Science: BTA-6 optical telescope

-The BTA-6 (Bolshoi Teleskop Altazimutalny; Большой Телескоп Альтазимутальный, or Large Altazimuth Telescope), with first light in 1975, was for several years the world's largest single primary mirror optical reflecting telescope.
+The BTA-6 (Bolshoi Teleskop Altazimutalny; Большой Телескоп Альтазимутальный, or Large Altazimuth Telescope), with first light in 1975, was for years the world's largest single primary mirror optical reflecting telescope.
 The BTA-6's primary mirror has a diameter of 6 metres (236 inches) and is housed in a 48 m (157.5 ft) diameter dome at an altitude of 2,070 m (6,791 ft).

 It held the record from its completion until 1993, when it was surpassed by the Keck 1 telescope, Hawaii.
 Telescopes of comparable or larger size have subsequently employed flexible or segmented mirrors, and the BTA-6 remained the world's largest rigid-mirror telescope until the advent of spin-casting technology (which produced, for example, the single 8.4-meter primary mirror of the Large Binocular Telescope in the late 1990s).
 Its altazimuth mount dictates the need for a field derotation mechanism to maintain the orientation of the field of view.

 Initial results were disappointing due to cracking of the first borosilicate mirror, which was replaced in 1978.
 The large housing dome and massive 42 tonne mirror make it difficult to maintain the telescope at a suitable constant temperature during observing sessions.
 Atmospheric turbulence caused by windflow over the nearby Caucasus peaks can lead to poor seeing at the site, and observations with an angular resolution better than an arcsecond are rare.
-Despite these shortcomings, the BTA-6 remains a significant instrument, able to image objects as faint as the 26th magnitude.

 Other optical telescopes

 Along with the BTA-6, the SAO operates two smaller telescopes at the BTA site, both built by Carl Zeiss AG.
 Both instruments are used in support of BTA-6 programs, as well as independent observation runs.
 On the advice of the SAO, programs originally booked for the BTA-6 can be moved to these telescopes, which takes up about 10% of their time.

 The larger instrument, the 1 m Zeiss-1000, is located a few hundred meters from BTA-6 in its own building, which consists of a series of offices surrounding the main cylindrical instrument building with the dome on top.
-First light on the Zeiss-1000 was in 1990, and the installation, including additional instrumentation, was fully completed in 1993.
+First light on the Zeiss-1000 was in 1990, and the installation, including additional instrumentation, was completed in 1993.

 In 1994 they were joined by a 60 cm Zeiss instrument, formerly part of the Kazan State University's observatory.
-This is located only a few tens of meters from the Zeiss-1000, in a much simpler building consisting only of the dome and supporting masonry walls.
+This is located a few tens of meters from the Zeiss-1000, in a much simpler building consisting only of the dome and supporting masonry walls.